lamdu/presentation-live-2018/Script.md

 Another mechanism people use is debug prints, which are also a clunky process.

-We want to show you how Lamdu solve's this problem.
+We want to show you how Lamdu solves this problem.
 Let's start by familiarizing ourselves with Lamdu's syntax.

 This is factorial implemented in Lamdu.